Hmayag11/AutoEZ/README.md

 # **Processing pipeline**

 The code runs by calling different functions listed in the function folder and performs the following pipeline:
-a)	The data is first filtered in the spike band [1-80 Hz] using 4th order Butterworth filter (MATLAB)
+1. The data is first filtered in the spike band [1-80 Hz] using 4th order Butterworth filter (MATLAB)
-b)	After setting the percentage of overlap (perc), number of modes (r_input), and window size parameter offset, the extractFeatures function dissects the data into windows, applies the DMD, and outputs the DMD spectral power features, the mean frequency of modes across windows, and the spike labels of each window.
+2. After setting the percentage of overlap (perc), number of modes (r_input), and window size parameter offset, the extractFeatures function dissects the data into windows, applies the DMD, and outputs the DMD spectral power features, the mean frequency of modes across windows, and the spike labels of each window.
-c)	The mean frequencies are processed using getIndices function to identify indices of the modes that fall within each of the six bands for the spike band analysis.
+3. The mean frequencies are processed using getIndices function to identify indices of the modes that fall within each of the six bands for the spike band analysis.
-d)	Extract_networks_and_temporal_maps function takes the indices and the DMD spectral powers across windows to find the dominantly reoccurring spatial configurations and their corresponding activity across windows.
+4. Extract_networks_and_temporal_maps function takes the indices and the DMD spectral powers across windows to find the dominantly reoccurring spatial configurations and their corresponding activity across windows.
 The function also identifies the epileptogenic and background networks and outputs the indices of the temporal maps.
-e)	Steps 1-4 are repeated in the ripple band [80-250 Hz] and ripple annotations to extract the epileptogenic and background networks and their temporal maps in the ripple band.
+5. Steps 1-4 are repeated in the ripple band [80-250 Hz] and ripple annotations to extract the epileptogenic and background networks and their temporal maps in the ripple band.
-f)	The temporal maps and networks can now be visualized via plots.
+6. The temporal maps and networks can now be visualized via plots.
-g)	The network properties (focality, overlap with resection, and distance from resection) are computed.
+7. The network properties (focality, overlap with resection, and distance from resection) are computed.
-h)	AUC with SOZ, resection, and ripple and spike annotations are then computed to generate the properties plots that make use of the SOZ, resection volume, and the annotations provided.
+8. AUC with SOZ, resection, and ripple and spike annotations are then computed to generate the properties plots that make use of the SOZ, resection volume, and the annotations provided.

 # **Expected output**